Dublin Central · Bye-Election 2026 · Census 2022

 Median purchase price

-These two figures are County Dublin values, not Dublin Central — no rent or house-price series is published at constituency level, so the wider county is shown for context only.
+These two figures are County Dublin values, not Dublin Central.
+No rent or house-price series exists at constituency level, so we show the wider county for context only.
 See the cost of living in Ireland by county page for the full county breakdown.

-All demographic figures above are aggregated from the Census 2022 electoral divisions within the Dublin Central constituency boundary, using the same shared aggregation the IrelandInsights map uses (each rate computed against its correct census base, not population).
-Household income is a population-weighted modelled estimate; the deprivation score is a population-weighted index; remaining figures are close approximations because constituency and ED boundaries do not align perfectly.
-Two further census measures (Irish speakers, non-Irish citizens) are intentionally not shown at constituency level because they cannot yet be aggregated to the required precision.
+All demographic figures above come from Census 2022 electoral divisions within the Dublin Central constituency boundary.
+The IrelandInsights map uses the same shared aggregation (each rate computed against its correct census base, not population).
+Household income is a population-weighted modelled estimate.
+The deprivation score is a population-weighted index.
+Other figures are close approximations because constituency and ED boundaries do not align perfectly.
+Two census measures (Irish speakers, non-Irish citizens) are not shown at constituency level — they cannot yet be aggregated to the required precision.
 Use the IrelandInsights map to inspect every Census 2022 figure at electoral division level within the constituency.

 Dublin Central on the map

-IrelandInsights maps Census 2022 demographics for every electoral division in the Dublin Central area — population, employment, education, and housing tenure — at a resolution well below county level.
+IrelandInsights maps Census 2022 demographics for every electoral division in the Dublin Central area.
+It covers population, employment, education, and housing tenure at a resolution well below county level.

-The constituency spans a tight cluster of north-city neighbourhoods — Phibsborough, Stoneybatter, Cabra, Smithfield, North Inner City, Drumcondra, Glasnevin, Mountjoy / North Circular Road, East Wall and Grangegorman.
-Each is a distinct census patchwork of electoral divisions; select any place to fly the map there and read its Census 2022 figures in place.
+The constituency spans a tight cluster of north-city neighbourhoods: Phibsborough, Stoneybatter, Cabra, Smithfield, North Inner City, Drumcondra, Glasnevin, Mountjoy / North Circular Road, East Wall and Grangegorman.
+Each is a distinct patchwork of electoral divisions.
+Select any place to fly the map there and read its Census 2022 figures.

 → Explore the Dublin Central area on the live map